-As we’ve discussed over the past 18 months, The Bipartisan Budget Act of 2015 really threw a monkey wrench in spousal claiming options!
-The File & Suspend option was eliminated on April 29th 2016 and the Restricted Claiming Provision wass eliminated for those individuals born after 1953.
+As we’ve discussed over the past 18 months, The Bipartisan Budget Act of 2015 really threw a wrench in spousal claiming options.
+The file and suspend option was eliminated on April 29th, 2016 and the Restricted Claiming Provision wass eliminated for those individuals born after 1953.

-Rule of thumb: Whatever your benefit is at 62 it will be DOUBLE at 70!
+Rule of thumb: Whatever your benefit is at 62 it will be double at 70

-I’ve run hundred’s of analyses over the past 5 years and, in most cases, I’ve recommended that the higher earning spouse delay claiming their own benefits until age 70 — especially if either spouse is healthy and longevity runs in the family.
-The reason for this is twofold: #1 I want to capture the delayed credits of 8% per year one earns between age 66 to age 70 and #2 Upon the death of either spouse, the surviving spouse inherits the greater of the two benefits.
-Thus, if the husband had the higher benefit, the wife would inherit his benefit upon his death!
+I’ve run hundreds of analyses over the past 5 years and, in most cases, I’ve recommended that the higher earning spouse delay claiming their own benefits until age 70 — especially if either spouse is healthy and longevity runs in the family.
+The reason for this is twofold.
+First, I want to capture the delayed credits of 8% per year an individual earns between age 66 to age 70.
+Second, upon the death of either spouse, the surviving spouse inherits the greater of the two benefits.
+Thus, if the husband had the higher benefit, the wife would inherit his benefit upon his death.

-Option #1 - Work
+Option #1: Work

-Contrary to popular opinion, WORK is not a 4 letter word.
+Contrary to popular opinion, work is not a 4 letter word.
 It’s been my experience that those who continue working tend to live longer, happier and more productive lives.
-As a matter of fact, many individuals wish to continue working in some form and I believe that PHASED RETIREMENT will be huge in the coming years and decades.
+As a matter of fact, many individuals wish to continue working in some form and I believe that phased retirement will be huge in the coming years and decades.

-Option #2 – Use your investments
+Option #2: Use your investments

-Option #3 – Use your Home Equity
+Option #3: Use your Home Equity

-Think of a HECM as an Irrevocable Line of Credit that uses one’s home as collateral.
-The borrowers must be 62, own their home and intend to live in the home as their primary residence.
-It’s just like any other type of mortgage.
-Should you decide to sell your home, you would pay off the mortgage if any and receive the proceeds from the sale.
+Think of a HECM as an Irrevocable Line of Credit that uses your home as collateral.
+Borrowers must be 62, own their home, and intend to live in the home as their primary residence, just like any other type of mortgage.
+Should you decide to sell your home, you would pay off the mortgage (if any) and receive the proceeds from the sale.

 Why would I use one?